kokkos/kokkos-comm/docs/api/core.rst

 Related Types
 -------------

-.. _CommMode:

-.. cpp:enum-class:: KokkosComm::CommMode
+Communication Modes
+^^^^^^^^^^^^^^^^^^^

-    A scoped enum to specify the mode of an operation.
+Structures to specify the mode of an operation.
 Buffered mode is not supported.

-    .. cpp:enumerator:: KokkosComm::CommMode::Standard
+.. cpp:struct:: KokkosComm::StandardCommMode

-      Standard mode: the MPI implementation decides whether outgoing messages will be buffered.
+  Let the MPI implementation decides whether outgoing messages will be buffered.
 Send operations can be started whether or not a matching receive has been started.
 They may complete before a matching receive is started.
 Standard mode is non-local: successful completion of the send operation may depend on the occurrence of a matching receive.

-    .. cpp:enumerator:: KokkosComm::CommMode::Ready

-      Ready mode: Send operations may be started only if the matching receive is already started.

-    .. cpp:enumerator:: KokkosComm::CommMode::Synchronous
+.. cpp:struct:: KokkosComm::SynchronousCommMode

-      Synchronous mode: Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive the message sent.
+  Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive the message sent.

+.. cpp:struct:: KokkosComm::ReadyCommMode

+  Send operations may be started only if the matching receive is already started.

-    .. cpp:enumerator:: KokkosComm::CommMode::Default
+.. cpp:struct:: KokkosComm::DefaultCommMode

-      Default mode is an alias for ``Standard`` mode, but lets users override the behavior of operations at compile-time using the ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` pre-processor define.
-This forces ``Synchronous`` mode for all "default-mode" operations, which can be useful for debugging purposes, e.g., for asserting that the communication scheme is correct.
+  Default mode aliases ``Standard`` mode, but lets users override the behavior of operations at compile-time using the ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` pre-processor definition.
+This forces ``Synchronous`` mode for all "default-mode" operations, which can be useful for debugging purposes, e.g., asserting that the communication scheme is correct.

+Requests
+^^^^^^^^

 .. cpp:class:: KokkosComm::Req